 Step 2: Disc Golf Basket Legs Assembly and Bending

-For the disc golf basket legs, the metal conduit will be cut into 4 pieces and bent using the conduit bender into 90 degrees angle.
+For the disc golf basket legs, the metal conduit will be cut into 4 pieces and bent using the conduit bender at 90 90-degree angle.
 The 4 pieces of metal conduit must fit into the bottom of the fence post once cut and bent.
-It will not be welded because it will allow them to rotate and adjust quickly once installed in an uneven disc golf course.
+It will not be welded because it will allow it to rotate and adjust quickly once installed on an uneven disc golf course.

 Step 3: Welding the Baskets

-The goal is composed of a lower basket and a chain ring which will be attached to the center post.
-Each of the two rings will have the round steel bar and the flat steel as the primary materials.
-The rounded steel bar will be bent and turn into an “S” shaped and will be used as the foundation of the structure of the top ring and the lower basket.
-The flat steel bar will serve as the halo ring and will be welded to the bent ¼ inches steel rod.
+The goal consists of a lower basket and a chain ring, which we will attach to the center post.
+We will use the round steel bar and flat steel as the primary materials for both rings.
+We will bend the round steel bar into an ‘S’ shape to form the foundation of the structure for the top ring and the lower basket.
+The flat steel bar will serve as the halo ring, and we will weld it to the bent ¼-inch steel rod.